-The SRB poses globally-important science challenges due to the importance and diversity in its cold region hydro-climate and ecological zones, the rapid rate of environmental change and the need for improved understanding, diagnosis and modelling of environmental change.
-Key biomes are of regional and global importance and include the Rocky Mountains, Boreal Forest and the Prairies.
+The Saskatchewan River Basin (SRB) poses globally-important science challenges due to the diversity in its cold region hydro-climate and ecological zones, the rapid rate of environmental change and the need for improved understanding, diagnosis and modelling of environmental change.
+Key biomes include the Rocky Mountains, Boreal Forest and Prairies.

 The Western Boreal Forest and Prairies have experienced large swings in climate that have resulted in severe weather, with some of the driest and wettest period in the last 140 years occurring since the turn of the 21st century.
 This has resulted in extensive areas experiencing large soil moisture deficits, drought-induced dieback of major tree species, wetland and stream disappearance, and recorded minimum groundwater levels during the drought of 1999-2004, with multi-billion dollar economic losses to agriculture.
 In contrast, the recent wet periods of 2010 and 2011 produced extensive (>1 in 500 year) flooding in the prairies, inundation of wetland vegetation and record groundwater levels.

 Such large swings in climate are occurring at a time of unprecedented resource extraction and agricultural activity, both of which are intricately linked to hydroclimatic conditions.
 Because of the interactions between hydrology and vegetation, the southern boreal forests of western Canada are expected to be an area of maximum ecological sensitivity to stressors in the 21st century.
 Throughout the Prairie Provinces, population growth and the continued demand for more food and biofuels is leading to increased nutrient loadings in runoff, affecting amenity and ecosystem health, and potentially threatening water supplies.
 Farming practices such as drainage and wetland removal are changing the ecological services that the landscape is able to provide.